Find tips and terms related to applying for and receiving financial aid at the University.

 File the FAFSA

-The best time to file the FAFSA for maximum, timely consideration is between January 1 and March 1.
-You don't necessarily need to have completed your tax returns in order to file a FAFSA.
+The best time to file the FAFSA for maximum, timely consideration is between October 1 and March 1 using your tax return from two year prior.

 Do your research